sytac/ios-assignment/README.md

 ### Questions

 1. Provide a high-level review of the application.
 Give your opinion on both aspects you consider positive and aspects you consider negative.
 Describe how and why would you do things differently.
 2. The logic of ImageCache hides an issue.
-Try to discover and fix it. (runningRequests not being cleaned)
+Try to discover and fix it.
 3. Replace the binding between Repository and View model without combine.
 4. Replace the Popular detail view with a new custom detail view.
 This view should display a detail with the info of the model movie model.
 Please use SwiftUI for the detailed view.
 5. Replace the TopRated tab with a new list view.
-This view should display a list of the TopRated movies and it must be implemented programmatically using UIKit
+This view should display a list of the TopRated movies and it must be implemented programmatically using UIKit.
-6. Write unit tests where you need.
+6. Write unit tests whereever you need them.
-7. @StateObject vs. @ObservableObject
+7. In MoviewRow.swift line 11 we use @StateObject, could we change it with @ObservableObject? what are the differences?
-8. In PopularMoviesListViewModel we ask for popular movies, using the current implementation fetch top rated movies instead, and explain what is happening.
+8. In PopularMoviesListViewModel.swift we ask for popular movies, using the current implementation fetch top rated movies instead, and explain what is happening.
 9. Implement load more functionality for Popular movies list screen.